Custer's Last Stand Reenactment

 Watch history come alive!
 Feel the whirlwinds of epic forces clashing on the high plains of Montana.
-Relive history as warriors of the Sioux, Cheyenne and Arapaho fight the Seventh Cavalry at Custer’s Last Stand Reenactment.
+Relive history as warriors of the Sioux, Cheyenne, and Arapaho fight the Seventh Cavalry at Custer’s Last Stand Reenactment.

-Surrounded by the vast sky and rolling hills of Montana, you have a front row seat to watch galloping warriors battle charging cavalry troops to the last man!
+Surrounded by the vast sky and rolling hills of Montana, you have a front-row seat to watch galloping warriors battle charging cavalry troops to the last man!
 Each performance reenacts the most famous and mysterious battle in American history.
 See legendary leaders portrayed in the context of history—Sitting Bull, medicine man of the Hunkpapa Sioux; Crazy Horse, fearless Lakota war chief and conqueror of General Crook on the Rosebud; George Armstrong Custer, flamboyant Civil War hero and controversial Plains Indian fighter.

 Custer’s Last Stand Reenactment is history alive.
 Crow Tribal elder and historian, Joe Medicine Crow, has crafted a script based on translations of Native American oral histories retold for generations.
 The narrative portrays nations on the move and cultures colliding.
 See firsthand the struggles of the Sioux, the Cheyenne, the Crow, and the Americans.
 Share the epic of the West beginning more than two hundred years ago.
-See the buffalo culture of the Plains Indian.
-See direct descendants of fighting warriors in full regalia attack and destroy the Seventh Cavalry in the great Sioux War of 1876!
+See the buffalo culture of the Plains Indians.
+See direct descendants of fighting warriors in full regalia attack and destroy the Seventh Cavalry in the Great Sioux War of 1876!

 World fascination with the Battle of the Little Big Horn has never been more intense.
 Custer’s Last Stand Reenactment has been the focus of two A&E productions, CNN and BBC coverage, and filming for the Hollywood movie Legend of Crazy Horse.
 Don’t miss this performance, listed for five years as one of the “Top 100 Events in America” by Destinations Magazine.
-Witness, in person, the excitement which has attracted hundreds of journalists and film makers, enthralled Americans and brought visitors from Canada, Mexico, China, Great Britain, France, Australia, and Germany.
+Witness, in person, the excitement which has attracted hundreds of journalists and filmmakers, enthralled Americans and brought visitors from Canada, Mexico, China, Great Britain, France, Australia, and Germany.